wp-plugins/weekly-schedule/readme.txt

 == Changelog ==

+= 2.9.5 =
+* Fixed problem with category class on table data items

 = 2.9.4 =
 * Added uninstall routine to remove all options and tables related to Weekly Schedule